newrelic-experimental/nr-find-log4j/README.md

 Our suggested analysis is:

 1. Check the version of log4j-core.
-Versions 2.0 through < 2.15.0 are known vulnerable.
+Versions 2.0 through < 2.16.0 (except 2.12.2) are known vulnerable.
 2. Verify you have upgraded the New Relic `agentVersion` to a known-safe [Java agent release](https://docs.newrelic.com/docs/release-notes/agent-release-notes/java-release-notes/).
 3. Compare `examinedInstances` count on each service to the upgraded and mitigated instance counts to assess how many instances may still be vulnerable:
-   1. `upgradedInstances` indicates how many running instances have log4j-core ≥ 2.15.
+   1. `upgradedInstances` indicates how many running instances have log4j-core ≥ 2.16 or 2.12.2.
 If all instances are "upgraded" then we did not detect a vulnerable version of the library.
    2. `mitigatedInstances` indicates how many running instances have the `-Dlog4j2.formatMsgNoLookups=true` jvm argument applied.
 4. Use the `nrUrl` link to directly examine the service's runtime environment as reported by the Java agent